2025lecyashwanthgmc-ai/Experiment-2/README.md

 The output signal is inverted relative to the input and shows clear voltage amplification without distortion for the applied small-signal input.
+This confirms that the MOSFET is properly biased in the **saturation region** and the amplifier operates in its linear region.

+Since the input signal amplitude is small, the transistor remains within the small-signal operating range, allowing accurate amplification without clipping or waveform distortion.

 ---

 # AC Analysis – Circuit 2A

 Small-signal AC analysis was performed to determine the frequency response and midband gain of the amplifier.
+This analysis helps to study how the gain of the amplifier varies with frequency and to identify important parameters such as bandwidth and −3 dB cutoff frequency.

+The AC analysis also verifies the theoretical gain of the circuit and shows the frequency range over which the amplifier provides stable and consistent amplification.

 ### Simulation Parameters